axt/cfg-explorer/README.md

 cfg_explore(binary=r'/your/binary', launch=True)
 ```

-Will do what the `cfgexplorer` does in the previous example.
+The codes will do what the `cfgexplorer` does in the previous example.
 If you want to shut down the app, you need to interrupt your Python interpreter as well.
 So the function is more often used by specifying `output` to generate output files in a Python program like:

 ```py
 cfg_explore(binary=r'/your/binary', output='./cfg_output.svg')